dodgeblaster/jscourse/chapters/Day5/01_HTTP_and_Forms/README.md

 - highlight the input border red if its invalid
 - display a message in the form status div telling the user which input is not correct
 - For this example, invalid means a field that does not have any text

+## Exercise #4 (building on exercise #3)
+When a user submits any kind of form (a tweet, a post, a comment, or a blog), once its submitted, the form is usually reset.
+If you were to press enter on your chat input, and your message stayed there even though it successfully went thru, it would be confusing.
+So we want to make sure we clear everything once the post is successful.

+For this exercise, add a cleanup phase once everthing has correctly been submitted, which will:
+- set all inputs values to empty strings
+- temporarily add success to the form status div, and have it dissappear after 5 seconds (hint: use `setTimeout`)